minhphtran/warmehuisje/README.md

 # household helper
-A silly app to help us monitor our spendings.
+A silly app built to monitor our spendings.

 ![](assets/home2.png)